2025 Iraqi parliamentary election: Government formation

-Initial moves

 Following the announcement of the preliminary result, Sudani congratulated his supporters on his coalition having secured victory in the election.
-Meanwhile the Shi'i Coordination Framework (CF) was preparing to declare itself the largest parliamentary bloc and would be in a position to form the government.
+Meanwhile the Shiite Coordination Framework was preparing to declare itself the largest parliamentary bloc and would be in a position to form the government.
 (Note: Since 2010, following a verdict issued by the Supreme Court of Iraq, the winner of elections –i.e. the bloc (party) with the largest number of seats in parliament– would not automatically be tasked with forming the government, instead, the term "largest bloc" (الكتلة الأكبر) mentioned in Article 76 of the Iraqi constitution was interpreted to include coalitions formed after the elections among parliamentary parties.
 In 2021, the Supreme Court issued a verdict rendering the appointment of the President of Iraq by the Council of Representatives unconstitutional if 1/3 of the Council's members is not present in the appointment session, essentially giving any coalition possessing 1/3 of the seats within the parliament the authority to veto government formation.
 This is due to the fact that the Iraqi constitution stipulates that the government can only be formed after the parliament appoints the president (of the republic), who will subsequently name the nominee of the "largest parliamentary bloc", as prime minister who forms the government.)
-Mukhtar al-Moussawi, a senior Badr Organisation official and Coordination Framework leader, told Shafaq News that CF affiliated parties had won enough seats to control the legislature and select the next Prime Minister without the participation of Sudani's Reconstruction and Development coalition.
-Shafaq News also reported that Coordination Framework leaders had launched internal talks to shape the next government and aimed to choose the next Prime Minister based on experience, consensus, and international backing.
+Mukhtar al-Moussawi, a senior Badr Organisation official and Coordination Framework leader, told Shafaq News that CF affiliated parties had won enough seats to control the legislature and select the next prime minister without the participation of Sudani's Reconstruction and Development coalition.
+Shafaq News also reported that Coordination Framework leaders had launched internal talks to shape the next government and aimed to choose the next prime minister based on experience, consensus, and international backing.

 For his part, Sudani's first post-election speech proclaimed his Reconstruction and Development alliance was open to forming a coalition to "everyone without exception" to form the new government.
-Though Sudani's previous administration hinged on support from the Coordination Framework, senior Iraqi politicians told AFP that the Coordination Framework is divided over supporting a second term for Sudani, with Maliki, whose State of Law coalition holds around 27 seats, opposed to the move.
+Though Sudani's previous administration hinged on support from the Coordination Framework, senior Iraqi politicians told Agence France-Presse that the Coordination Framework is divided over supporting a second term for Sudani, with Nouri al-Maliki, whose State of Law coalition holds around 27 seats, opposed to the move.
 A senior Iraqi politician told the Financial Times that Maliki "would rather die than see Sudani come back as PM."
 France24 reported that "long-term powerbrokers, including from the Coordination Framework" worry Sudani has amassed too much power in his first term and that his office may have wiretapped the phones of politicians.

-Ali Hussein, KDP Political Bureau member, asserted his party's desire for an alliance between the Kurdish parties to strengthen their stance in negotiations advocating for Kurdish "constitutional rights".
+Ali Hussein, KDP Political Bureau member, expressed his party's desire for an alliance between the Kurdish parties to strengthen their stance in negotiations advocating for Kurdish "constitutional rights".